ReproNim/reproschema/docs/FAQ.md

 If you want to visualize the graph represented by the JSON-LD file, we explain how to do this in [From JSON to JSON-LD](#from-json-to-json-ld).

+### Which assessments tools will/are supporting this standard?

+At the moment, all the assessments that support this standard are listed in [this folder](https://github.com/ReproNim/reproschema-library/tree/master/activities) or the [reproschema-library repository](https://github.com/ReproNim/reproschema-library).

+If you want to see those different tools in action using our user interface, you can explore them on [schema.repronim.org/](https://schema.repronim.org/rl/).

+The ReproSchema is also used to develop a checklist to [improve methods and results reporting in neuroimaging](https://github.com/ohbm/cobidas).

 ## Linked data and semantic web

 ## What is the semantic web?